90poe/vault-secrets-operator/docs/installation.md

 1. Admin access to cluster
 2. `kubectl` which is configured to access your cluster and is in your execution path
 3. GNU or *NIX Make which is in your execution path
+4. Vault role and AWS IAM role which grants access to Vault

 ## Install to K8S cluster